bresilla/bibiman/README.md

 ## Features

-For now, `bibiman` only has some very basic features implemented which are important for my personal workflow.
-There are more to come, the list will be
+For now, `bibiman` only has mainly features implemented which are important for my personal workflow.
+There are more to come, the list will be updated:
-updated:

 - [x] **Browse** through the bib entries using _Vim-like keybindings_ and a _fuzzy search_ mode.